-Figure 28 shows a three-wire interface with a 8xC32 micro-processor.
-Note that the Slave Mode is selected and the SDIO pin is being used for input and output.
+Figure 28 shows a three-wire interface with a 8xC32 microprocessor.
+Note that the Slave Mode is being selected and the SDIO pin is being used for input and output.

-Figure 29 shows a different type of three-wire interface with an 8xC51 microprocessor.
+Figure 29 shows a different type of three-wire interface with a 8xC51 microprocessor.
 Here, the Master Mode is used.
 The interface signals consist of SDOUT, SDIO, and SCLK.